When Agents Disagree With Themselves: Behavioral Consistency as an Uncertainty Signal for LLM Agents: Introduction

 \section{Introduction}

 Large language model (LLM) based agents that use tools and multi-step reasoning are increasingly deployed for complex tasks \citep{yao2022react, schick2023toolformer}.
-These agents interleave reasoning with actions, such as searching databases, calling APIs, or executing code, to accomplish goals that require multiple steps.
-As these systems move from research prototypes to production deployments, understanding their reliability becomes critical.
+As these systems move from prototypes to production, understanding their reliability becomes critical.

-A fundamental but understudied question is: \emph{how consistent are LLM agents in their behavior?} Given identical inputs, will an agent take the same actions, follow the same reasoning path, and arrive at the same answer?
-Or does the inherent stochasticity of LLM sampling lead to divergent behaviors even under controlled conditions?
+A fundamental but understudied question is: \emph{how consistent are LLM agents in their behavior?} Given identical inputs, will an agent follow the same reasoning path and arrive at the same answer?
+This matters because inconsistency complicates debugging, may signal uncertainty exploitable for error detection, and could inform architecture decisions.

-This question matters for several reasons.
-First, inconsistent behavior complicates debugging and evaluation: if an agent fails, was it bad luck or a systematic problem?
-Second, inconsistency may signal uncertainty, which could be leveraged for error detection.
-Third, understanding variance sources could inform architecture decisions and deployment strategies.
+We connect behavioral consistency to the statistical frameworks of uncertainty estimation and selective prediction.
+Each independent agent run can be viewed as an implicit ensemble member \citep{lakshminarayanan2017simple}, and disagreement across runs constitutes a model-agnostic uncertainty signal.
+Unlike verbalized confidence \citep{xiong2024llms} or learned calibration \citep{kadavath2022language}, this signal requires no model modification, no access to internal states, and no training; it emerges naturally from repeated execution.
+We show this signal is actionable: it enables selective prediction (abstaining on uncertain inputs), runtime failure detection, and more reliable benchmark evaluation.

-We present a systematic empirical study of behavioral consistency in ReAct-style agents \citep{yao2022react}.
-Our key contributions are:
+We present a systematic empirical study of behavioral consistency in ReAct-style agents \citep{yao2022react}, instantiating three statistical frameworks central to the agentic uncertainty agenda (selective classification, distribution-free calibration, and sequential monitoring) through a single training-free, black-box signal: cross-run agreement.
+Our key contributions: